lambdarw/ruwenHomepage.github.io/README.md

 Fire up a browser and go to `https://<username>.github.io`

 ## License

-Copyright Sen Li, 2023.
+Copyright Ruwen Zhang, 2024.
 Licensed under an MIT license.
-You can copy and mess with this template.
+You can copy and mess with this resource.